 When will the above matter be considered?

-At any time during the councillors current term of office

-Are you applying for or dispens ation to:

-Speak only: x Speak and vote:

-Make written Exercise Executive

-Representations x Powers

-3. GROUNDS FOR DISPENS SATION

-Regulations issued by the National Assembly for Wales prescribe the circumstances in which the Standards Committee may grant a dispensation.
-These grounds for granting a dispensation are summarised below and are set out in full in the attached guidance notes.
-On which of the following grounds do you believe that a dispensation should be granted in this case?
-Please tick the appropriate box(es).

-• at least half of the members considering the business has an interest • my inability to participate would upset the political balance of the meeting to such an extent that the outcome would be likely to be affected; • my participation would not damage public confidence x • the interest is common to me and a significant proportion of the general public; ٠ my participation in the business is justified by my particular role or expertise; x • the business is to be considered by an overview and scrutiny committee and my interest is not a pecuniary interest; • the business relates to the finances or property of a voluntary organisation of whose management committee or board I am a member and I have no other interest • it is appropriate to do so in all the circumstances where not otherwise possible to make reasonable adjustments to accommodate a person's disability
+At any time during the councillors current term of office Are you applying for dispensation to: Speak only: x Speak and vote: Make written Exercise Executive Representations x Powers 3.
+GROUNDS FOR DISPENSATION Regulations issued by the National Assembly for Wales prescribe the circumstant the Standards Committee may grant a dispensation.
+These grounds for granting a are summarised below and are set out in full in the attached guidance notes.
+On violating grounds do you believe that a dispensation should be granted in this case the appropriate box(es). dispensation which of the at least half of the members considering the business has an interest my inability to participate would upset the political balance of the meeting to such an extent that the outcome would be likely to be affected; my participation would not damage public confidence x□ the interest is common to me and a significant proportion of the general public; my participation in the business is justified by my particular role or expertise; x the business is to be considered by an overview and scrutiny committee and my interest is not a pecuniary interest;

+the business relates to the finances or property of a voluntary organisation of whose management committee or board I am a member and I have no other interest